wssun/BADCODE/README.md

-# Backdoor Attack against Neural Code Search Models
+# Backdooring Neural Code Search
-This repo provides the code for reproducing the experiments in Backdoor Attack against Neural Code Search Models(BADCODE).
+This repo provides the code for reproducing the experiments in Backdooring Neural Code Search(BADCODE).

 ## An Overview to BADCODE
 ![framework](figures/framework.png)